What is Pengy?

 You type a message LLM responds with tool calls You approve or decline Tool executes locally Result goes back to LLM Final answer rendered

-Three confirmation modes: YOLO (auto-approve everything), Safe (auto-approve read-only tools only), or None (confirm every tool).
+Three confirmation modes: All (auto-approve everything), Safe (auto-approve read-only tools only), or None (confirm every tool).
 You choose.